 But again, be sure to use caution.
 You don’t want to end up getting hurt.

-If you or a loved one are accused of a crime, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one are accused of a crime, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.